Beyond the Carnot limit: work extraction via an entropy battery: The entropy battery

+the evolution produces an exchange of heat between the energy and spin degrees of freedom.
+This exchange liberates heat energy as work by transferring entropy into the spin reservoir, which transforms the spin equivalent of work, spin labor $\mathcal{L}$, into the spin equivalent of heat, spin therm $\mathcal{Q}$.
+Details of the Raman transition can be found in \cite{writeQHEoperating2018, andre2025QSHE}.
+Applying this unitary operation to an ensemble of particles, we can begin to realize the extent of possible work extraction.
+In Fig.\ref{fig: Extensive entropy storage} we show a graphical representation of the entropy transfer process as described above.

-Before proceeding, we note that the Raman-based coupling heat engine incurs a non-energetic resource cost.
-Specifically, the engine requires coherence to convert heat into work, as dictated by the second law of generalized thermodynamics \eqref{eq:Second law}.
-In our model, this coherence is provided by spin labor, $\mathcal{L}$, which corresponds physically to the polarization of the spin particles within the battery reservoir.
-Thus, the entropy battery can be viewed as a device that exploits general quantum resources, in this case coherent spin angular momentum, to enhance work extraction efficiency.
+We would like to note that the adiabatic Raman transition, which acts as a heat engine, incurs a non-energetic resource cost.
+Specifically, the engine requires coherence to convert heat into work, as required by the second law of generalized thermodynamics \eqref{eq:Second law}.
+As mentioned previously, this coherence is provided by the spin labor contained within the spin polarized ensemble, $\mathcal{L}$.
+Therefore, the entropy battery can be viewed as a device that exploits the coherence within general quantum resources, in this case spin angular momentum, to enhance work extraction efficiency.